Vossloh: Origins and early years

+1990s and beyond

 The current listed company was founded in 1990.
-On June 13, 1990, the shares of Vossloh AG were listed on the Düsseldorf Stock Exchange for the first time.
-In the 1990s, the reunification of Germany resulted, and new markets in eastern Europe resulted in additional demand for its rail fastening products on the former Deutsche Reichsbahn and elsewhere.
-Hoesch Maschinenfabrik Deutschland GmbH and W. Hegenscheidt GmbH manufacturers of railway wheelset machining equipment were acquired in the mid 1990s.
-In 1997 the company was first listed on the MDAX.
-In 1998 railway switch manufacturing company VAE group was acquired by Voestalpine AG and Vossloh.
+On 13 June 1990, the shares of Vossloh AG were listed on the Düsseldorf Stock Exchange for the first time.
+During the 1990s, the reunification of Germany, and the opening of new markets in eastern Europe, resulted in additional demand for its rail fastening products on the former Deutsche Reichsbahn and elsewhere.
+Hoesch Maschinenfabrik Deutschland GmbH and W. Hegenscheidt GmbH, manufacturers of railway wheelset machining equipment, were acquired in the mid-1990s.
+In 1997, the company was first listed on the MDAX.
+During 1998, the railway switch manufacturing company VAE group was acquired by Voestalpine AG and Vossloh.

-However recession in the 1990s resulted in the sale of the non-'recession-resilient' decorative products division to Arquati S.p.A. of Italy in 1997.
-Under company CEO Burkhard Schuchmann Vossloh was re-orientated as a rail industry based company during and after the 1990s; In 2002 the lighting division was sold to Matsushita Electric Works, Ltd. of Osaka, Japan, and the company expanded into the rail industry market with a number of acquisitions:
+However, a recession in the 1990s contributed to the sale of Vossloh's "non-recession-resilient" decorative products division to Arquati S.p.A. of Italy in 1997.
+Under company CEO Burkhard Schuchmann during and after the 1990s, Vossloh was re-orientated as a rail-industry-based company.
+In 2002, the lighting division was sold to Matsushita Electric Works, Ltd. of Osaka, Japan, and the company decided to expand into the rail industry market through a number of acquisitions.